AlirezaArabshahi/alirezaarabshahi.github.io/README.md

 #### ✅ You're welcome to:
 - **Customize and use**: Modify the code to build your own personal portfolio.
-- **Keep the attribution**: Acknowledge the original work by keeping the source button in the navbar or footer or mention repository url in the footer.
+- **Keep the attribution**: Acknowledge the original work by keeping the source button in the navbar or mention repository url in the footer.
 - **Maintain author credits**: Keep the author credits in the source code.

 #### ❌ Please don't: